Wizard89/v2ray-agent/documents/en/README_EN.md

 - **Modify Cloudflare->SSL/TLS->Overview->Full**
 - **Cloudflare ---> Clouds parsed by A record must be gray [if not gray, it will affect the automatic renewal certificate of scheduled tasks]**
-- **If you use CDN and direct connection at the same time, turn off Yunduo + self-selected IP, refer to the above [Cloudflare optimization plan](https://github.com/Wizard89/v2ray-agent/blob/master/documents/optimize_V2Ray.md)**
+- **If you use CDN and vision connection at the same time, turn off Yunduo + self-selected IP, refer to the above [Cloudflare optimization plan](https://github.com/Wizard89/v2ray-agent/blob/master/documents/optimize_V2Ray.md)**
 - **Use the pure system to install, if you have installed it with other scripts and you cannot modify the error yourself, please reinstall the system and try to install again**
 - wget: command not found [**Here you need to do it manually Install wget**] , if you have not used Linux, [click to view](https://github.com/Wizard89/v2ray-agent/tree/master/documents/install_tools.md) installation tutorial
 - does not support non- root account
 - **If you find Nginx-related problems, please uninstall the self-compiled nginx or reinstall the system**
-- **In order to save time, please bring detailed screenshots or follow the template specifications for feedback, no screenshots or issues that do not follow the specifications Will be closed directly**
+- **In order to save time, please bring detailed screenshots or follow the template specifications for feedback, no screenshots or issues that do not follow the specifications Will be closed visionly**
 - **Not recommended for GCP users**
 - **Oracle Cloud has an additional firewall that needs to be set manually**
 - **Centos and lower versions of the system are not recommended, if the Centos installation fails, please switch to Debian10 and try again, the script no longer supports Centos6 , Ubuntu 16.x**